 worship has been offered on or near this site since 630 AD when Eadbald,

-- believed to be the first religious house with an abbess in the country.
+to be the first religious house with an abbess in the country.
+His father,

-His father, King Ethelbert, had welcomed St Augustine and his monks in
+King Ethelbert, had welcomed St Augustine and his monks in 597.
+Eanswythe

 The Parish Church of St Mary & St Eanswythe

-St Eanswythe's relics were re-discovered in 1885 during work in the Chancel and are now kept in niche behind a brass grill in the north wall of Sanctuary of the High Altar, close by Woodward's memorial brass plate.
-They provide an inspiring link with the far-off days of Pope Gregory and St Augustine and the return of Christianity to Britain 300 years after the Roman occupation ended.
+St Eanswythe's relics were re-discovered in 1885 during work in the Chancel and are now preserved in a niche behind a brass grill in the north wall of Sanctuary of the High Altar, close by Woodward's memorial brass plate.
+They provide an inspiring link with the far-off days of Pope Gregory and St Augustine and the return of Christianity to Britain 150 years after the Roman occupation ended.